ilayn/harold/README.rst

 contain arrays for a 2x2 system.
 This is, say in matlab, is done via curly braces but for Python, brackets are natural for a list syntax.

-We are at it, here is a Bode Plot of a 348-state Clamped Beam model from the SLICOT collections::
+While we are at it, here is a Bode Plot of a 348-state Clamped Beam model from the SLICOT collections::

     import scipy.io as sio # needed to read .mat files